b-tomasz/Simplify-Home-Automation/Documentation/04-update.md

 <img src="Images/update/Update004.png" alt="System is updating" width="500"/>

-After successful update, you are done and can close the command line.
+After a successful update, you are finished and can close the command line.